twoslashes/twoslash/docs/refs/notations.md

 #### `@showEmit`

-`// @showEmit` is the main command to tell Shiki Twoslash that you want to replace the output of your code sample with the equivalent `.js` file.
+`// @showEmit` is the main command to tell Twoslash that you want to replace the output of your code sample with the equivalent `.js` file.

 ```ts twoslash input
 // @showEmit